ahives/HareDu3/docs/node-health.md

 # Get Node Health Details

 The Broker API allows you to get health details of a RabbitMQ node.
 To do so is pretty simple with HareDu 3.
-You can do it yourself or the IoC way.
+You can do it yourself or the DI way.

 **Do It Yourself**